Austin Riley Player Props: Braves vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks third in MLB with a collective 9.6 strikeouts per nine innings.
+- The Twins pitching staff ranks second in the league with a collective 9.6 strikeouts per nine innings.

-- The Twins have the third-ranked team ERA across all league pitching staffs (3.65).
+- The Twins have a 3.68 team ERA that ranks fourth among all MLB pitching staffs.

-- Twins pitchers combine to surrender 79 home runs (one per game), the sixth-fewest in the league.
+- Twins pitchers combine to give up the 10th-fewest home runs in baseball (84 total, one per game).

+- Maeda (1-4 with a 6.86 ERA and 22 strikeouts in 21 2/3 innings pitched) gets the start for the Twins, his sixth of the season.

-- The right-hander last pitched on Thursday against the Boston Red Sox, when he went nine scoreless innings while giving up three hits.
+- The right-hander last appeared on Friday against the Detroit Tigers, when he threw five scoreless innings while giving up three hits.

+- In five games this season, the 35-year-old has put up an ERA of 6.86, with 9.4 strikeouts per nine innings.
+Opponents are hitting .299 against him.

 © 2023 Data Skrive.
 All rights reserved.